Four26/file-uploader/README.md

 ## 📁 File Uploader App

 A stripped-down version of Google Drive built with React and Express.
 This app allows users to authenticate, create folders, upload files, and manage their personal storage.
-Extra features include sharing folders with temporary access links.
+The app is designed to be a simple file management system with a focus on user experience and ease of  use.

 ## 🚀 Features
 - User authentication with session management using Passport.js.
 - Folder and File CRUD with nested folder support.
 - File uploads via Multer and local storage.
 - View file details (name, size, upload time) and download.
-- Folder sharing via temporary public links (1 day duration).

 ## 🛠️ Tech Stack
 Client